Discreet Abortion Pill Delivery, Anywhere

 Yes, if you can receive personal packages at work, this is an option.

 Some people find it easier to receive a package at work, where they have more control over who sees their mail.
-Since the packaging is plain, it won't stand out among other deliveries.
+Since the packaging is plain, it won't stand out from any other delivery.

 This works best if: